nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/2. Classification/readme.md

+**Use cases**

+- Image classification
+- Customer retention
+- Identity fraud detection
+- Diagnostics

-Metrics that can be used for classification techniques --
+# Metrics that can be used for classification techniques --

 **Accuracy**